-- 2.1 Partner institutions recommend to the Joint Board of Study the appointment and membership of Boards of Examiners, including external examiners. - 2.2 External examiners are recommended to the UEA Academic Director of Partnerships by partner institutions for approval and are appointed by them on an annual basis.
+2.1 Partner institutions recommend to the Joint Board of Study the appointment and membership of Boards of Examiners, including external examiners.

+2.2 External examiners are appointed by UEA Academic Partnerships following approval from the UEA Academic Director of Partnerships on an annual basis.
 An external examiner will normally be appointed in four successive years, with an extension of one year to ensure continuity in exceptional circumstances, approved by the UEA Academic Director of Partnerships.